Arslanbob

 Further hikes in Arslanbob

-Arslanbob is a little known heaven for mountain hikers.
-Here the mountains are also somewhat different from most other parts of Kyrgyzstan.
-Here the mountains are constituted from different minerals and have carstic caves in them.
+Arslanbob is also a little known heaven for mountain hikers and here the mountains are also somewhat different from most other parts of Kyrgyzstan.
+In Arslanbob area mountains are constituted from different minerals and have carstic caves in them.
 If you want to see beautiful views your choice is a full day hike up to the holy rock of Babash-Ata.
 Kyzyl Unkur village is a destination for those who wish to wander in the almost endless walnut forests.
+There are also beautiful waterfalls in the mountains waiting to be explored.

 Tours including Arslanbob